sumnerevans/sumnerevans.com/content/2016-12-28-new-orleans-la.md

 by in 1699.
 New Orleans was founded by the French in 1718.
 The French controlled New Orleans for about 50 years.
-The French built New Orleans in the area that is now known as the French Quarter, but only three buildings in that neighborhood are actually French.
+The French built New Orleans in the area that is now known as the French Quarter, but only three buildings in that neighbourhood are actually French.
 The others were burned in the fires during the Spanish rule.

 New Orleans came under Spanish rule after the *Seven Years War*.
 Known